The random thoughts of a sceptical activist

 Nothing new there, then.

 This week is the first anniversary of the report Free Speech is Not for Sale, which highlighted the oppressive nature of English libel law.
-In short, the law is extremely hostile to writers, while being unreasonably friendly towards powerful corporations and individuals who want to silence critics.
+In short, the law is extremely hostile to writers, while being unreasonably friendly towards

 I’m insulted.
 I’m miffed.
 My good name…